Shan State

-The Shan state, with many ethnic groups, is home to several armed ethnic armies.
+The Shan state, with many ethnic groups, is home to several armed ethnic groups.
 While the military government has signed ceasefire agreements with most groups, vast areas of the state, especially those east of the Salween River, remain outside the central government's control, and in recent years have come under heavy ethnic-Han Chinese economic and political influence.
 Other areas are under the control of military groups such as the Shan State Army.